CCMS-UCSD/GNPSDocumentation/docs/troubleshooting.md

 ### Results Incorrect

-#### No attributes or groups in output
+???+ "No attributes or groups in output"
     Verify that file names match between metadata and data.

     Make sure the metadata file includes the appropriate columns and attributes are prefixed with ATTRIBUTE_ and that the metadata file is a tab separated text file.

     Avoid using special characters in metadata or file names.

 ## Library Search (Dereplication)

-### No Results
+???+ "No Results"
     1. Check that the parameters are correct
     2. Make sure you have the right format for input
     3. Make sure you have MS/MS spectra in your data, this is summarized in the file summary link.

-## Single Spectrum Search
+## MASST (Single Spectrum Search)

+???+ "Error: m/z and intensity not separated properly"
     A common error is missing intensities for masses.
 Simply masses are insufficient, intensities are also required.

-## Qiime2 integration errors
+## Qiime2 errors

-The following may lead to "Page not found" output in qiime2 view for Emperor plots:
+???+ "Page not found output in qiime2 view for Emperor plots"
+    You could have:

     1. Duplicate file names
     1. A column called “sample_name” in your metadata, this column should be removed.
     1. Your filenames in the metadata do not align with the input data